Derek Winnert

 Middle of the Night **** (1959, Kim Novak, Fredric March) – Classic Movie Review 12,305

-Delbert Mann’s once mildly controversial 1959 romantic drama film Middle of the Night is written Paddy Chayefsky, based on his TV and Broadway plays, and stars Kim Novak and Fredric March.
+Delbert Mann’s once mildly controversial 1959 romantic drama film Middle of the Night is written Paddy Chayefsky, based on his TV and Broadway plays, and stars Kim Novak and Fredric March in a May-December romance.

-Director Delbert Mann’s 1959 romantic drama Middle of the Night is written Paddy Chayefsky, based on his TV play, and stars Kim Novak and Fredric March.
+Director Delbert Mann’s 1959 May-December American romantic drama Middle of the Night is written Paddy Chayefsky, based on his 1954 TV play and his 1956 Broadway play, and stars Kim Novak and Fredric March.

-It is a dissection of a romance between a Manhattan clothing maker in his 50s (March) and an office worker (Novak) 30 years his junior.
+It is a dissection of a workplace romance between a widowed Manhattan clothing maker in his 50s (March) and a divorced office worker (Novak) 30 years his junior.

-Mann’s film is a commendably strong adaptation of the TV play by Paddy Chayefsky, but avoiding – and missing – the Jewish element of the original.
+Mann’s film is a commendably strong adaptation of the TV and Broadway plays by Paddy Chayefsky, but avoiding – and missing – the Jewish element of the original.
 The weighty personal subject matter is handled with sensitivity and intelligence, gaining in significance from the big-screen opening-out treatment, though the pace is ponderous in an over-long-seeming movie, running 118 minutes.
-But March and Novak do very well to keep it motoring along involvingly.
+But March and Novak do very well to keep it motoring along involvingly, both giving distinguished performances.
 This rarely-shown film deserves to be better known.

 Also in the cast are Glenda Farrell, Jan Norris, Lee Grant, Effie Afton, Martin Balsam and Joan Copeland.